dacapobench/dacapobench.github.io/_pages/home.md

 # News

-* **November 30, 2024**  We are very pleased to announced [a maintenance release, dacapo-23.11-MR1-chopin](https://github.com/dacapobench/dacapobench/releases/tag/v23.11-MR1-chopin).
+* **November 30, 2024**  We are very pleased to announce a maintenance release, [dacapo-23.11-MR1-chopin](https://github.com/dacapobench/dacapobench/releases/tag/v23.11-MR1-chopin).

   The maintenance release includes:
   * Standalone launcher jars in support of AOT systems such as Graal NativeImage.